pmallol/responsive-animated-slider/README.md

-# responsive-animated-slider
-Responsive and animated Slider made in React
+# Responsive and animated slider

+## Using React, animations and React Hooks!

+A colaborative proyect made by @pyritewolf, @bcardiff, @danimibas and myself.